slotThe/slotThe.github.io/posts/whitney-k.md

 void wg(){i(26,x(U[i],$(!ax,O("%c[%d] %d\n",i+97,nx,rx))))}
 ```

-The next few lines are all about stringifying and printing.\
+The next few lines are all about stringifying and printing.

-&emsp;`w` writes the raw byte(s) at the correct address to stdout.\
+`w` writes the raw byte(s) at the correct address to stdout.

-&emsp;`wi` pretty-prints an integer; the real work is done by the
+`wi` pretty-prints an integer; the real work is done by the
 stringification function `si`, which turns an atom into a string and
 takes care of all the horrible casting of 8-bit unsigned integers to
 8-bit signed ones.
 This is actually the only place where we (have to)
 take care of this—in all other instances we just add `unsigned long`'s,
-and pretend that's what we're doing.\
+and pretend that's what we're doing.

-&emsp;`W` is a more general writing function, which either prints an
+`W` is a more general writing function, which either prints an
 integer if `x` is an atom, or prints the entire array, separated by a
 space (inserted by `si` automatically).
 We finish all of that with a
 newline (of course you knew that linefeed was ASCII 10, right?)